Financial Literacy Basics

 Educational content only — not financial advice

-By The Money Decoded Research Team · Last updated May 9, 2026 · 8 min read
+By Tapabrata Biswas · Last updated May 9, 2026 · 8 min read

 Several variants of the 1099 form arranged side by side

+There are roughly twenty different kinds of 1099 form.
+Most people will see only two or three of them — but the first time a 1099-NEC lands in the mail with a five-figure number on it and zero taxes withheld, the math comes as a shock.
 The 1099 is the W-2's quieter, more confusing cousin.
 Where the W-2 reports wages from a single employer, the 1099 family of forms reports almost every other type of income an adult might receive — freelance pay, contract work, gig earnings, interest from a savings account, dividends from investments, retirement account distributions, even some lottery winnings.

 Anyone who works outside a traditional employee arrangement, or who earns investment income, will receive at least one 1099 most years.
-Here is what the form is, the common variants, and how the tax math works differently than for W-2 income.

 What is a 1099 form?

-A 1099 is a U.S. tax form used to report income paid to someone who is not classified as an employee.
+A 1099 is a U.S. tax form used to report income paid to someone who isn't classified as an employee.
 According to the Internal Revenue Service, 1099 forms are part of the broader category of "information returns" — documents filed with the IRS to report payments that may be taxable to the recipient.

-Where a W-2 reports wages and the taxes already withheld from them, a 1099 typically reports income with no taxes withheld.
+Where a W-2 reports wages and the taxes already withheld from them, a 1099 reports income with no taxes withheld.
 The recipient is responsible for paying the income tax on it, plus self-employment tax (in the case of contractor income), through quarterly estimated tax payments and at year-end filing.

 The 1099 family is large — there are roughly twenty different variants for different types of income.
 For most adults, the relevant ones are 1099-NEC, 1099-INT, and 1099-DIV.